 This concerns the negative balances on bank accounts.
 The interest payable on this balance is based on market interest rates.
-This includes the variation margin related to Interest Rate Swaps of 1,144 (2023: 23,673) settled through the Central Counterparty ('CCP').
+The balance at the end of 2023 includes the variation margin of 2,724 for interest rate swaps that are settled through the central counterparty (CCP).